nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 Task Manager shows an error message <br>
   Use case resumes at step 2

-#### Use case: Search task
+#### Use case: Find Tasks

 **MSS**

-1. User requests to search a task by a KEYWORD
+1. User requests to list tasks containing a KEYWORD
 2. Task Manager shows a task or more tasks which match the KEYWORD.<br>
 Use case ends.